Loading...

 Select the destination screen or component.
 For example, select the MainMenu screen

 Push the left mouse button (but don't release it) on the Text item.
-If you happen to release the mouse button, this will select the Text item, so you need to re-select the destination (MainMenu).
+If you happen to release the mouse button, this selects the Text item, so you need to re-select the destination (MainMenu).

-Drag the Text item onto the preview window
+Drag the Text item onto the Editor tab

 Release the mouse button.
 A new text instance appears in your screen.